HWVictor/HWVictor.github.io/README.md

 ## /blog

-Cotains the layout of the blog page, which includes a title and a for loop for displaying each blog.
+Contains the layout of the blog page, which includes a title and a for loop for displaying each blog.
 It Inherits the default layout

 ## /css

-Contains the main stylesheet that changes the colors, fonts and look of the website
+Contains the main stylesheet that changes the colors, fonts and overall look of the website

 ## .gitignore